scuzzydude/asimov/asimov.md

 ## Elon Throwdown

 As an engineer, I've always been impressed with Tesla and SpaceX.
 They are amazing companies, and it seems like Elon Musk has a very good appreciation of application engineering, which sometimes requires a higher level of thinking than any fundamental technology.
-However, I've been anti-Tesla the car out of a different principle. *Nikola Tesla was a very important engineer and inventor, and one of his invention was an AC motor as well as AC electrical grid, which is still used today, worldwide* .
-Tesla, the car, uses DC motors, which were invented before Telsa was born.
+However, I've been anti-Tesla the car out of a different principle.
+Nikola Tesla was a very important engineer and inventor, and one of his invention was an AC motor as well as AC electrical grid, which is used throughout the world.
+Tesla, the car, uses DC motors, which were invented before Nikola Tesla was born.
 While more and more of us own Tesla cars, each and every individual American, and most people on the planet, have owned an AC motor of some sort in his lifetime.
 If you own a refrigerator, a washing machine, or a hair dryer, you've benefited from Mr. Tesla's invention, and that goes for all of us, even those too young or too old to drive.
 I'm a realist thought, and Tesla was the first commercially viable electric car, and if you're going to name a company after a genius, you better live up to it.
-Tesla's legacy, the AC Power system, has probably done more to increase human lifespan, reduce poverty and disease, and increase prospertiy than any innovation before or after.
+Tesla's legacy, the AC Power system, has probably done more to increase human lifespan, reduce poverty and disease, and increase prosperity than any innovation before or after.

 For me his name is now remembered most often as a curse I spit every time one of those silent predators roll up on me while I'm talking a walk.